-- Facilities and services available (e.g.: garage, parking, children's games).
-If there is a private swimming pool, the landlord must show that he respects the security requirements to combat accidental drowning
+- Facilities and services available (for example: garage, parking, children's games).
+In case of presence of a private swimming pool, the renter must demonstrate that he respects the safety requirements to combat accidental drowning

-For the occupants of the dwelling, the contract may include:
+As regards the occupants of the dwelling, the contract may mention:

 - the presence of any animal in the dwelling is prohibited.

-Concerning the cost of the rental, the contract must specify:
+As regards the cost of the lease, the contract must specify:

-- the rental price and payment terms (including deposit or deposit and any security deposit and the conditions for its return).
-Where the contract is concluded through a professional, the amount of the sums required in pledge before the rental (deposit, deposit and security deposit) may not exceed 25% the rental price,
+- the rental price and payment terms (including down payment or deposits and the security deposit, if any, and the conditions for its refund).
+Where the contract is concluded through a trader, the amount of the sums pledged before the lease (combined deposits, advance payments and security deposit) may not exceed 25% the rental price,

-- the estimated amount of tourist tax..
-Where the accommodation is rented through an online booking website, the visitor's tax is collected directly from the website and is paid to the municipality concerned.
+- the estimated amount of the tourist tax.
+When the accommodation is rented through an online booking site, the tourist tax is collected directly by the website and is refunded to the municipality concerned.

 Where the contract is concluded through a professional, the contract must also specify the conditions of his remuneration (amount, payment, cost sharing between the lessor and the tenant).